-Urban/Suburban/Exurban (Projects located within urban growth boundaries or rural residential areas) Rural (Projects located outside urban growth boundaries or rural residential areas.) in t ominant Watershed Setting: CHECK ONE BOX ONLY the upland area with some erosion control extended cur in the upland area, you would check only the Up I to the riparian area.
+if you have answered a similar question in a previous section in the Land Use Setting: CHECK ONE BOX ONLY. wered a similar question in a previous section in Urban/Suburban/Exurban (Projects located within urban growth boundaries or rural residential areas) Rural (Projects located outside urban growth boundaries or rural residential areas.)
+2. Dominant Watershed Setting: CHECK ONE BOX ONL in the upland area with some erosion control extended occur in the upland area, you would check only the Up to the riparian area.
 Because most of the work is to Estuary (where freshwater meets and mixes with saltwater of ocean tides.)
-Riparian (adjacent to a water body, within the active floodplain.) - Upland (above the floodplain.)
+Riparian (adjacent to a water body, within the active floodplain.)
+Upland (above the floodplain.)
 Instream (below the ordinary high-water mark or within the active channel - includes fish passage.)
-Groundwater (Projects that recharge groundwater or primarily affect the subsurface water table.) subsulface water table.)
-Wetland (areas inundated or saturated by surface sufficient to support a prevalence of vegetation ty or groundwater at a frequency and duration (do .
-Pro in re or groundwater at a frequency and duration pically adapted for life in saturated soil conditions. eated: 5 to fish with passage improvements) ects require post-implementation status reporting ow: 1) the location of the monitoring activities (2) whether effectiveness monitoring is planned, (dd Pro in re ar al Acres Treated: .25 Total Stream Miles Tree not include upstream stream miles made accessible opect Monitoring: All OWEB funded restoration projectuding photo point monitoring.
-Please indicate belongerative to the project, including photo point locations or groundwater at a frequency and duration pically adapted for life in saturated soil conditions. eated: .5 to fish with passage improvements) ects require post-implementation status reporting ow: 1) the location of the monitoring activities , 2) whether effectiveness monitoring is planned, ed for this project.
+Groundwater (Projects that recharge groundwater or primarily affect the subsurface water table.) ☐ Wetland (areas inundated or saturated by surface sufficient to support a prevalence of vegetation ty or groundwater at a frequency and duration pically adapted for life in saturated soil conditions.

+3. Total Acres Treated: .25 Total Stream Miles Treated (do not include upstream stream miles made accessible 4.
+Project Monitoring: All OWEB funded restoration projincluding photo point monitoring.
+Please indicate believely to the project, including photo point locations and 3) whether additional monitoring will be conduct ow: 1) the location of the monitoring activities s, 2) whether effectiveness monitoring is planned, 4.1) Identify the location for the planned monitoring ac Check as many boxes as apply. ctivities relative to the restoration project location. ☐ Upslope Grant Funds.
+To review effectiveness monitoring itions click on the link to the OWEB Web site below.